golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 })();

 ```
-each `data` chunk will contain result object in the sequence the commands where within the batch:
+Each `data` chunk will contain a result object, in the sequence that the commands where in within the batch:

 ![results](/assets/batch_result_endstream_1.png "Requestor script output logs")
 ![results](/assets/batch_result_endstream_2.png "Requestor script output logs")

-???
-Question:
-Do we need to comment the result in case of using for loop?

-####  What if your commands would fail?
+####  What to do if your commands fail?

-When your command fails the ExeUnit (component that is responsible for running your image on remote computer and it runs your commands there) will stop all remote processes and the whole task will be terminated.
+When your command fails, the ExeUnit (the component responsible for running your image on the remote computer) will terminate all remote processes.
+As a result, the entire task will be terminated.

-What will happen in such case depends on the way your task is composed.
+What will happen in such a case depends on the way your task is composed.
 Let's see it in examples.

-In the below case, user's commands are chained in a batch.
-An error occures when user tries to download `output.txt` file from `/golem/output/` folder while the file was created in `golem/input` folder.
+In the below case, the user's commands are chained in a batch.
+An error occurs as the user tries to download the `output.txt` file from `/golem/output/` folder while the file was created in the `golem/input` folder.
-This command with raise an error and the whole task will be stoped.
-Next command (listing the content of `/golem/` folder) will not be executed at all.
+This command will raise an error and the whole task will be terminated.
+The next command, listing the content of `/golem/` folder, will not be executed at all.

 ```js
 import { TaskExecutor } from "yajsapi";